ga-curriculum/men-stack-embedding-related-data-skyrockit/add-index-functionality-to-the-job-apps-landing-page/README.md

 **Learning objective:** By the end of this lesson, students will be able to tktk

-tktk Notes: Now that there is data in the DB for this resource we can display it.

 Currently, when we finish creating a new application, we are redirecting to `/applications`.
 Now that there is data in the database for this resource, we want `/applications` to be a view that indexes all of the applications we've created.